The 8 Best Essential Oils for Wrinkles and Skin Care

 Lemon essential oil is great for helping prevent wrinkles because it can aid in exfoliating the skin.
 It also contains a very high amount of Vitamin C, which helps reduce fine lines and wrinkles.

 If you are going to use Lemon essential oil on your skin, just be aware that it is photo-toxic.
 This means that it can burn your skin if you go out in the sun with it on.
 Therefore, do not use it in your creams during the daytime.
+Use at night only.

 If you like, just add a drop to your nighttime moisture or cleansing routine.
+A little lemon essential oil goes a very long way!

 8) Carrot Seed Oil:

 Carrot Seed Oil can be used either as an essential oil or in carrier oil form.
 Either way, it is fantastic to use on your skin.
 It smooths and repairs the outer layer of your skin, and has a high level of flavonoids, which help with inflammation.
-Carrot seed oil smells REALLY strong, though, and a little tiny amount goes a very long way.
+Carrot seed essential oil smells REALLY strong, though, and a little tiny amount goes a very long way.

 Recipe for a Skincare Night Serum